-FOC’s Building Sustainability of River of Promise (BSROP) 2016 campaign raises funds for the expansion of the Doug Ferris Outdoor Classroom and Cheat River Canyon Access site.
+FOC’s Building Sustainability of River of Promise (BSROP) 2016 campaign raised funds for the expansion of the Doug Ferris Outdoor Classroom and Cheat River Canyon Access site.
 The project includes installing two vault-style toilet facilities, accessible for those with disabilities.
 The program will also engage volunteers in implementations – four groups of student volunteers from WVU’s Adventure WV program will be involved with the construction aspect of the project during the summer of 2016.
 The facilities will also be useful to Allegheny Trail hikers, and for future use of the grounds and Outdoor Classroom for other Education and Outreach programs, such as summer camps and workshops.

 In the spring of 2010, Friends of the Cheat completed work at the Eloise Milne Pavilion, culminating many years of planning, fundraising, and hard work.
 Efforts first began on the pavilion in August of 2009, 11 volunteers led by Paul Schreiber worked into the night to pour the foundation and cement pad.
 Over the long winter, Kevan Damm meticulously cut and sized all the oak and cherry posts and beams.
 On April 3rd, after the weather broke, Kevan directed over a dozen volunteers to erect the peg and beam pavilion.
 A metal roof was added shortly after the Cheat River Festival on May 1, 2010.